tikv/rfcs/text/2018-11-12-backup-restore-replication-with-raft-learner.md

 As you can see, there is one Backup node in the design, this may become the bottleneck.
 The snapshot transportation or log replication may occupy the whole network of this node.
-Another problem is whether the single node can handle too many Regions.
+Another problem is whether the single node can handle so many Regions.

 To solve this problem, maybe we can use multi Backup nodes, each node is